-- Vaccines remain highly effective against severe COVID-19 and death with Omicron.
-Our priorities remain vaccinating people not yet vaccinated while getting boosters out to more people. - Alameda and Contra Costa Counties have fully vaccinated 81% and 80% of all residents as of January 28, respectively.
-Let's get to 90% or higher! - COVID treatment guidelines for non-hospitalized patients have been updated. - COVID treatments are in very short supply and are prioritized for people at highest risk for severe disease and death. - Looking for treatment?
-Check this national treatment locator.
-Providers may connect with their local hospital for supply.
-Paxlovid (oral antiviral), sotrovimab (monoclonal antibody infusion), remdesivir (antiviral infusion) are the recommended - treatments for non-hospitalized people at high risk for severe COVID-19. - Oral antivirals: In December, the FDA authorized the use of Paxlovid, the first oral antiviral treatment for COVID-19, which has shown 89% efficacy in trials.
+- COVID treatment guidelines for non-hospitalized patients have been updated. - If you have COVID and are at risk for serious illness, ask your medical provider if/where you can get treatment.
+Treatment is available, though currently in short supply and prioritized for people at highest risk for severe disease.
+Much more treatment availability is anticipated in April and after. - Looking for treatment?
+Please contact your health care provider.
+Here are some references: - Alameda County treatment info and access, including direct access to monoclonal antibody treatment with sotrovimab at Total Infusion. - o Contra Costa County access to monoclonal antibodies. - National treatment locator.
+New pharmacies are being actively added.
+Providers may also connect with their local hospital for supply. - For providers: the national COVID-19 treatment guidelines to learn more about treatment and prioritization for non-hospitalized people with COVID-19. - Paxlovid (oral antiviral), sotrovimab (monoclonal antibody infusion), remdesivir (antiviral infusion) are the recommended treatments for non-hospitalized people at high risk for severe COVID-19. - Oral antivirals: In December, the FDA authorized the use of Paxlovid, the first oral antiviral treatment for COVID-19, which has shown 89% efficacy in trials.
 It is authorized for the treatment of mild-to-moderate COVID-19 in people ages 12+ who are at high risk for severe COVID-19, and should be initiated as soon as possible after diagnosis of COVID-19 and within five days of symptom onset.
-Molnupiravir oral antiviral is less effective but available as an alternative when - Monoclonal antibody infusions are also available for people at high risk for severe disease, though only sotrovimab remains effective against Omicron. - Remdesivir infusions may also become increasingly available in outpatient settings. - Read more here about treatments for non-hospitalized people with COVID-19.
+Molnupiravir oral antiviral is less effective but available as an alternative. - Monoclonal antibody infusions are also available for people at high risk for severe disease, though only sotrovimab remains effective against Omicron. - Remdesivir infusions for both adults and children is also becoming increasingly available in outpatient settings.
+It is not fully FDA-approved for people ages 12+ and authorized for anyone 3.5 kg and over. - Is there PrEP for COVID?
+Yes!
+Evusheld for COVID prevention is a combination of monoclonal antibodies given by injection to people with moderate to severe immunosuppression or cannot get vaccinated due to prior adverse reactions.
+Please ask your provider to find out more.